 Proper planning is also a key to meeting current needs and projected growth across our region as more residents move into the area and seek natural gas service from PECO.
 This is a critical step as we develop long-term infrastructure plans to meet the needs of our customers today, and into the future.

 PECO has embarked on a project to ensure we can continue to reliably deliver natural gas to customers in Delaware County at the least cost over time.
 The project includes the installation of more than 11 miles of new natural gas main and a reliability station in Marple Township to deliver natural gas from our facility in West Conshohocken into our distribution system throughout the county.

 In June 2020, PECO began work on installing approximately two miles of new natural gas main in Marple Township.
-Work on the natural gas main installation will occur in phases, with work expected to be complete by May 2021.Click the map below for a detailed view of our work schedule.
+Most of this main installation work was completed by December 2021, with a small section of work that remains.
+See the map below for the project route.

-As part of the natural gas reliability project, we will install a natural gas reliability station in Marple Township that will enable PECO to distribute more natural gas into Delaware County through the 11.5 miles of new natural gas main.
-The station will be the receiving point that will reinforce the supply of natural gas to the county and will ensure PECO can continue to deliver safe and reliable natural gas to meet the growing needs of the customers and communities we serve.
+As part of the natural gas reliability project, we also will install a natural gas reliability station in Marple Township that will enable PECO to distribute more natural gas into Marple Township and Delaware County, where it is needed most, through the 11.5 miles of new natural gas main.
+The station will be the receiving point that will add to the supply of natural gas in the area and will ensure PECO can continue to deliver safe and reliable natural gas to meet the growing needs of the customers and communities we serve.

 PECO is dedicated to keeping area residents informed about our work.
 Prior to the project starting, we have been in contact with the township and nearby residents to ensure they are aware of our plans and to respond to any questions or concerns.
 We will continue to update residents about the project and look forward to working with the community and hearing feedback.